 How do I know where the Airplane Baby Bassinet Positions Are?

-They often look like this and have small holes on the bulkhead bassinet seat positions.
+They often look like this and have small holes on the bulkhead bassinet seat positions for the baby cot to attach to.
 Tray tables are usually stowed in the armrest and TV’s below the seat.

 Top Tips Before you Request or Use Your Airline Bassinet